bvm/bvm/README.md

 ## Goals

-1. Seamless version selection based on current working directory.
-2. Replace binary specific version manager tools.
+1. Replace binary specific version manager tools.
+2. Provide an easy way for binary authors to distribute and have their users manage versions.
+3. Cross platform and provide a good experience in as many shells as possible (**Do not require WSL on Windows**).
+4. Backwards compatibility (once hitting 1.0).
-3. No centralization—all urls and paths.
+5. No centralization—use urls and paths.
    - Allows for easily distributing approved binaries within an organization.
-   - Easy for binary authors to distribute their applications.
+   - Easy for binary authors to distribute their applications as there is no approval delay.
+6. Seamless version selection based on current working directory.
+7. Allow working with binaries already on the path.
-4. Support completely different application binaries with the same command name.
+8. Support completely different application binaries with the same command name.
-5. Backwards compatibility loading project configuration files (once hitting 1.0)
-6. **Works on Windows without needing WSL.**
-7. Allows working with binaries already on the path (ex. `bvm use deno path`).

 ## Install